BigNicker123/bignicker123.github.io/docs/implementation.md

 # Implementation

 ## Introduction
-This web app utilises both the Mapbox API and Bristol Open Data API to pinpoint nearby electric vehicle charging stations.
+TODO: Edit this paragraph so it includes information about every use case This web app utilises both the Mapbox API and Bristol Open Data API to pinpoint nearby electric vehicle charging stations.
 By leveraging the user's geolocation, it organises and presents charger details in a table format, featuring name, location, type, socket type, and distance.

 The dataset, obtained from the Bristol Open Data API, offers information on electric vehicle charging points, encompassing attributes such as name, location coordinates, charger type, and socket type.
 It is relatively small, containing only 26 rows.
 However, to streamline the user experience, various columns containing unnecessary information for the web app's purpose have been filtered out.